Mathematics 315: Combinatorics

 Written Solutions

 Each part will have a problem set.
 Students are responsible from choosing their own problems from the associated reading materials.
 Class presentation problems are not acceptable choices for problem sets.
 Each problem set is graded based entirely on the number of problems clearly completed.
 There is no partial credit on any particular problem.
 It either counts or it does not.
 In order to count it must be clearly written in both mathematics and English.
 Each student will receive credit for no more than 11 problems per part.
 Writing a problem that no one else submits counts for two problems.
-Remember not to count on this, though, because others may submit the same problem at some point.
+Remember not to count on this, though, because others may submit the same problem.
 Please regularly check with me regarding what problems you are choosing.
 I reserve the right to deem a selection of problems inadequate and to score them with that limitation.
 Please be sure to include a variety of challenges and topics in your problems.
 Selecting two problems that are mathematically identical will most likely result in credit for only one of the two problems.

 Feedback